ZaneH/heybilly/README.md

 - **volume.set**: Adjusts the volume level of the bot in voice channels.
 - **done**: Marks the completion of the workflow in the graph.

-These nodes are the building blocks of HeyBilly v2, allowing users to create versatile and interactive voice command workflows.
+These nodes are the building blocks of HeyBilly, allowing users to create versatile and interactive voice command workflows.
 Feel free to create your own nodes and open a PR!

 ## Contributions
 The project is still in its infancy and your contributions would have a big impact.
 Here are some ways you can contribute: